 Outside of the United States, we sell our products through independent stocking distributors.
-Generally, the distributors are allowed to return products, and some are thinly capitalized.
+Generally, the distributors are allowed to return product, and some are thinly capitalized.
 Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery.
-Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers, but rather when cash has been received.
-Until such payment, cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on the balance sheets.
+Accordingly, we do not recognize international revenue and associated costs of revenue at the time title transfers, but rather when cash has been received.
+Until such payment, the cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on the balance sheets.

-As of December 31, 2014 and 2015 and March 31, 2016 (unaudited), we invoiced international sales to distributors that have not been recognized as revenue totaling \$7,353, \$5,190 and \$4,052, respectively.
-Associated cost of revenue, which is reported as inventory held by international distributors, was \$4,491, \$2,842 and \$2,294 as of December 31, 2014 and 2015 and March 31, 2016 (unaudited), respectively.
+At December 31, 2015 and 2014, we have invoiced international sales to distributors that have not been recognized as revenue totaling \$5,190 and \$7,353, respectively.
+Associated costs of revenue, which is reported as inventory held by distributors was \$2,842 and \$4,491 at December 31, 2015 and 2014, respectively.